Never Miss A Post!

 You can drizzle the chocolate over the caramel using a spoon or a fork – I found that to be the easiest way with the fastest clean-up.
 You can also place the chocolate into a ziploc bag, nip off the corner with a pair of scissors, and squeeze it on that way.

 This recipes makes a lot of popcorn, so feel free to cut it down if you’re just looking to whip up a quick snack.
-We packaged this up in cellophane bags for Christmas gifts this year, and we still had some leftover!
+We packaged up this chocolate caramel popcorn in cellophane bags for Christmas gifts this year, and we still had some leftover!